 Our server was friendly and knowledgeable and made every effort to find out what was in all of the food so that no one at the table became inadvertently poisoned by ingredients that cause allergies and other adverse reactions.

 Overall the chain has redeemed itself by providing a pleasant dining experience.
 In addition, they gave to a local organization.
-When the chain chose to redecorate, they donated the old decor and salvaged fixtures to the Habitat for Humanity Restore.
+When the chain chose to redecorate, they donated the old decor and salvaged fixtures to the

 I will always remain a fan of locally-owned and operated eateries over corporate food chains any day, however for the purposes of getting a serious seafood fix, this was a nice change of pace.